KTH/sbus-reader/README.md

 of options on how to configure the application.

 1. You can use environment variables, which is used to create camel.properties in /opt/camel when the container starts.
-There is a sceleton file in environment.in.
+There is a skeleton file in environment.in.
 1. You can instead choose to use properties in either /opt/data, which can be made a volume mount to some shared area.
-There is a sceleton file in camel.properties.in.
+There is a skeleton file in camel.properties.in.
 1. Or you can use properties files in /run/secrets, using the new mechanism for secrets in Docker 1.13.